danelia1998/Simple_Anniversary_Web_Site/README.md

-# Birthday Countdown Clock
+# Anniversary Countdown Clock
 Just a little joke repo ;)

-We were building tiny JavaScript clocks to practice JS fundamentals.
-[Nina Mutty](https://www.github.com/ninamutty) built a little Christmas countdown clock, and I forked it and turned it into a birthday clock for me and [Briana Eng](https://www.github.com/brianaeng).
-I deployed it on Heroku but have since taken it down, because our birthday has passed.
+Building tiny two page JavaScript clocks not to forget Anniversary date :) Have fun if you want.

 ## Technologies
 * JavaScript
+* HTML|CSS